CORNWALL - ENGLANDS FAR SOUTH WEST PENINSULA

 Phenomenal walking holidays around Cornwall’s dramatic coastline, moors and countryside personally guided by highly experienced knowledgeable and amiable local guide, Martin Hunt.

-After a whole year unable to travel because of the pandemic, imagine walking through this magical natural world later in 2021, once we are safely vaccinated.
+After a whole year being unable to travel because of the pandemic, imagine walking through this natural wonderland later in 2021.

-Martin’s huge ‘in depth’ knowledge of Cornwall (and its varied micro climates) gained over many decades of exploring, enable him to select the best area to explore each day, so that you can immerse yourself in the beauty and tranquillity of the dramatic Cornish coastline and moorlands, its breathtaking scenery, history and wildlife – and as Martin knows where to find the sunshine, you’ll probably be in good weather too!
+Martin’s ‘in depth’ knowledge of Cornwall (and its varied micro climates) gained over many decades of exploring, enable him to select the best area to explore each day, so that you can immerse yourself in the beauty and tranquillity of the dramatic Cornish coastline and moorlands, its breathtaking scenery, history and wildlife – and as Martin usually knows where to find the sunshine, you’ll probably enjoy it in good weather too!

 Cornwall juts out almost 100 miles into the Atlantic Ocean and is Britain’s most southwesterly point.
 Bathed by the Gulf Stream, it is consequently the mildest part of the United Kingdom.
 Due to Cornwall’s unusual shape and her varied geological makeup, it makes for ever changing scenery and creates a strange property unique to the west country coastline – individual peninsulas stuck on to one much larger peninsula, and that is Cornwall.
 Stunning new vistas awaits you around almost every turn of the coastal footpath.
 In a county only 90 miles long, there are surprisingly about 15 different types of geology – and every type creates its own unique landforms and scenery.
 Consequently, most visitors are very surprised at the sheer variety of scenery Cornwall has to offer.
 The wildlife is spectacular and from late April onwards, there are astonishing arrays of wild flowers (many of them quite rare) that will literally take your breath away.